anish-bhanwala-qp/teachyourselfcs/sicp/chapter1.md

 (test 0 (p))
 ```
 For applicative-order the expression **p** is evaluted recursively because it returns itself.
 While for normal-order the  procedure **(p)** body is substituted while evaluating and then evaluated.
 So it doesn't result in infinite loop.

+# Exercise 1.6
+sqrt-iter should not be called if the guess is *good-enough*.
+But in the case of *new-if* both the arguments are evaluated (applicative-order) causing infinite loop.